UCF-HENAT/GeoOutageBench/README.md

 ## Knowledge Graph Initialization

 GeoOutageBench evaluations can use either a SPARQL endpoint or local RDF files.
+The GeoOutageOnto documentation page at https://purl.archive.org/geooutageonto provides the ontology vocabulary reference for classes and properties used by the benchmark and GeoOutageKG.

 For small smoke tests, pass local RDF files directly to the evaluators: